andrew-healey/context-compression/README.md

   &> self_to_selective_run_1_restarted_with_normal_init.txt
 ```

 Putting the new head at the end, not the start.
+(17813139)
+Hypothesis: this'll get better loss than an unselective run, but worse than a normal-initted selective run.

+Result: this was surprisingly bad.
+Did just as badly as an unselective run with ko=zero.
+I guess models can't work miracles - it's just rly hard to make the existing circuitry for arbitrarily-chosen head=1 *also* be a good selection head.
+I do still wonder about the linear layer thing.
+I'll try it eventually.
+Maybe after lunch.

 ```
 torchrun --nproc_per_node=gpu -m context_compression.train \